amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-12-the-bug-hunt.md

 DEBUG_CFLAGS += -fsanitize-trap -fsanitize=address
 ```

-`-fsanitize-trap` Make it so when I'm [asserting](https://nullprogram.com/blog/2022/06/26/) something with this macro, the debugger stops right at the line where the assert failed.
+`fsanitize-trap` Make it so when I'm [asserting](https://nullprogram.com/blog/2022/06/26/) something with this macro, the debugger stops right at the line where the assert failed.

 ```c
 #define dbg_assert(c) if(!(c)) __builtin_trap()